ramonfigueiredo/rust_programming/README.md

 **Note:** Rustaceans are people who use Rust, contribute to Rust, or are interested in the development of Rust.

-### Application versus Systems Programming Languages
+### Application programming languages versus Systems programming languages

 Application programming languages like Java or C# are used to build software, which provide services to the user directly.
 They help us build business applications like spreadsheets, word processors, web applications or mobile applications.